astrieanna/Projects/README.md

 ## GUI programs

 **Slide Show** - Make an application that shows various pictures in a slide show format. *Optional: Try adding various effects like fade in/out, star wipe and window blinds transitions.*

+**Text Editor** - Notepad style application that can open, edit, and save text documents. *Optional: Add syntax highlighting and other features.*

 **Turtle Graphics** - This is a common project where you create a floor of 20 x 20 squares.
 Using various commands you tell a turtle to draw a line on the floor.
 You have move forward, left or right, lift or drop pen etc. Do a search online for "Turtle Graphics" for more information. *Optional: Allow the program to read in the list of commands from a file.*